 Unit 4.
 Strategies and resources to teach pronunciation, vocabulary and grammar.

-Activities to teach pronunciation.
-Teaching grammar to young learners: what to teach and grammar activities.
-Activities to teach and use vocabulary.
+Types of activities to teach pronunciation.
+Teaching grammar to young learners: what to teach and types of grammar activities.
+Types of activities to teach and use vocabulary.

 Unit 5.
 Activities to practice the oral and written communicative skills.